Most business owners and organizations have, at the minimum, a vague notion of the existence of SEO or search engine optimization.

 However, for the more advanced, SEO is a crucial piece of any digital marketing strategy, alongside PPC (pay per click) ads and social media marketing.

-What sets SEO aside from the other arms of a multifaceted digital marketing strategy, however, is the end results.
+However, what sets SEO aside from the other arms of a multifaceted digital marketing strategy is the results.
 A well-executed SEO strategy requires an active initial investment, just like the other branches, but has a massive pay-off.
 That is, once it is done, for the most part, it stays done.

-A PPC campaign requires a constant source of funds to maintain, and social media marketing requires active maintenance.
-A good SEO job, however, has passive staying power once established, negating any effects of an algorithm change.
+A PPC campaign requires constant funds to maintain, and social media marketing requires active maintenance.
+However, a good SEO job has passive staying power once established, negating any effects of an algorithm change.
 Notice the caveat, though.
 It has to be well-executed.

 The Staying Power of a Strong Backlink

 Where you get these do-follow backlinks from is what really matters, however.
-It doesn’t help your campaign much if your site is being endorsed by a site that Google doesn’t deem to be trustworthy.
+It doesn’t help your campaign much if your site is being endorsed by a site that Google doesn’t deem trustworthy.

 The absolute best backlinks are from .edu and .gov subdomains, as they are typically very highly rated and trustworthy.
 A backlink from a site with these subdomains creates a strong and lasting infrastructure to your site and can raise the baseline of your site’s rankings, giving you a sort of safety net.
 This is where the rea; staying power of SEO can come from.